CrazyTuna/no-argument-validation/README.md

 # no-argument-validation
-A small library to validate method parameters (you can download it from [nuget](https://www.nuget.org/packages/NoArgumentValidation/)).
+A small library to validate method parameters for .NET, Windows Phone, Windows Store, Xamarin.iOS, Xamarin.Android, and Silverlight (you can download it from [nuget](https://www.nuget.org/packages/NoArgumentValidation/)).

 - AssertNotNull
 - AssertNotNullOrEmpty